Im-Kaycee/Order/README.md

 ## Development Notes

 This project was developed as an educational tool for a school project.
 As such, certain development artifacts (database files, superuser creation scripts) have been included in the repository for demonstration purposes.
 In a production environment, these files should be excluded from version control.

-## Contact

-[Your contact information or project maintainer details]